Sleeping Bee Facebook page

-At the age of 19 he began playing in the quartet of Irish guitarist Louis Stewart who had only recently left the employ of pianist George Shearing.
-He also formed many alliances and played much music with other musicians of his own age who have gone on to great things; among them drummer Stephen Keogh, flautist Brian Dunning, bassist and composer Ronan Guilfoyle and German tenor saxophonist, Matthias Schubert.
+At the age of 19 he began playing in the quartet of Irish jazz guitarist Louis Stewart, who had only recently left the employ of pianist George Shearing.
+He also formed many alliances and played much music with other musicians of his own age who have gone on to great things; among them drummer Stephen Keogh, flautist Brian Dunning, bassist and composer Ronan Guilfoyle, and German tenor saxophonist, Matthias Schubert.

-Returning to his native New Yorkhe studied at the Juilliard School he a Master of Music degree in Bass performance.
-He began to play with musicians who were on the cutting edge and who came to be thought of collectively under the rubric, “The Downtown Scene” which coalesced around The Knitting Factory, Roulette and other venues located south of 14th street in New York.
-Artists such as Bobby Previte, Tim Berne, Bill Frisell, Don Byron, John Zorn, Wayne Horvitz, Marty Ehrlich, Dave Douglas, Muhal Richard Abrams and Greg Osby became his collaborators, colleagues and friends.
+Returning to his native New York, he studied at the Juilliard School from which he earned a Master of Music degree in Bass performance.
+He began to play with musicians who were on the cutting edge and who came to be thought of collectively under the rubric, “The Downtown Scene” which coalesced around The Knitting Factory, Roulette, and other venues located south of 14th street in New York.
+Artists such as Bobby Previte, Tim Berne, Bill Frisell, Don Byron, John Zorn, Wayne Horvitz, Marty Ehrlich, Dave Douglas, Muhal Richard Abrams, and Greg Osby became his collaborators, colleagues and friends.

 During this same time, Lindsey was also increasingly active playing in the orchestra pits of several Broadway shows, most notably LES MISERABLES.
 He played on the Grammy award winning recording of that show and to date has played for well over 30 Broadway productions.

-While living in Brussels Lindsey also formed a trio with American ex-patriates, reed player Michael Moore and drummer Michael Vatcher, longtime residents of Amsterdam.
-The trio, JEWELS AND BINOCULARS, focused on instrumental, improvisational interpretations of the music of Bob Dylan.
-They released three recordings the last of which, SHIPS WITH TATTOOED SAILS, made its way onto many “best of the year” lists and also featured fellow Dylanologist, guitarist Bill Frisell.
+While living in Brussels, Lindsey also formed a trio with American ex-patriates, reed player Michael Moore and drummer Michael Vatcher, longtime residents of Amsterdam.
+The trio, JEWELS AND BINOCULARS, focused on instrumental, improvisational interpretations on the music of Bob Dylan.
+They released three recordings, the last of which, SHIPS WITH TATTOOED SAILS, made its way onto many “best of the year” lists and also featured fellow Dylanologist, guitarist Bill Frisell.

-His most recent effort, UNDISCOVERED COUNTRY, is a summation of sorts, a CD of multicultural World Jazz featuring musicians from almost every period of his career so far: Erwin Vann from Belgium, Augustin Foly from Togo, special guest Andy Irvine from Ireland, Colter Harper from Pittsburgh and Jeff Berman, Rob Thomas, Alison Miller, Randy Crafton and Chris Cunningham from New York.
+His next effort, UNDISCOVERED COUNTRY, was a summation of sorts, a CD of multicultural World Jazz featuring musicians from almost every period of his career thus far: Erwin Vann from Belgium, Augustin Foly from Togo, special guest Andy Irvine from Ireland, Colter Harper from Pittsburgh and Jeff Berman, Rob Thomas, Alison Miller, Randy Crafton and Chris Cunningham from New York.

-In early 2012 he joined the band of Irish fiddle player Eileen Ivers whose exciting style is at the forefront of the rethinking of Irish traditional music as it also combines elements from African, Latin and other sources.
+He is currently in his twelfth year with the band of Irish American fiddle player Eileen Ivers, whose exciting style is at the forefront of the rethinking of Irish traditional music as it also combines elements from African, Latin, and other World and Americana sources.

-In addition to his work on both acoustic and electric bass, Lindsey can also be heard occasionally playing bass clarinet, tin whistles and even baritone saxophone.
+In addition to his work on both acoustic and electric bass, Lindsey can also be heard playing bass clarinet, tin whistles, and baritone saxophone.